nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Student Cards

 As a student management tool, the core of StudMap is naturally your students.
-StudMap can store<br><br> information about your student, such as personal particulars or module-related progress, and<br><br> represents it in a single rectangular panel called a ** student card**.<br><br>
+StudMap can store information about your student, such as personal particulars or module-related progress, and represents it in a single rectangular panel called a ** student card**.

 The **left half** of each student card contains the student's particulars.
 Let's zoom in and find out more:
 ![Student Info UI](images/ui/ui-student-info.png)